zuby213/alx-system_engineering-devops/0x00-shell_basics/README.md

 removing directory
 a script that changes the working directory to the previous one a script that lists all files a script that prints the type of the file
+Create a symbolic link